 Providing Comfort in Tough Times

 When life hands you a tough situation, you may need to lean on other people for comfort.
-But what if you’re the person that needs to provide the shoulder?
-It can be a difficult job since you need to be the one that stays strong for the other person.
+But what if you're the person that needs to provide the shoulder?
+It can feel challenging to know the right things to say or do when there's a sense to be strong for the other person.

 How you provide comfort will vary depending on who you’re comforting and what they’ve gone through.
-However, there are universal tips to keep in mind when you’re consoling someone.
+However, there are universal tips to keep in mind when you’re supporting someone during a time of need.

 Here are some strategies that can help you provide much-needed comfort to others:

-- Uplift them.
+1. Attune to them.
 When someone approaches you for comfort, chances are that they’re not asking you for your advice.
 More likely, they just need someone to be there for their emotional needs.
 Avoid trying to solve their problems unless you’re asked for advice.
 In that case, you’re free to provide any advice that you have.
+Asking “what do you need right now?
+Comfort, advice, or anything else” is a great way to tune in with what’s needed in that moment.

 Understanding Grief

-If the person you’re helping is dealing with loss, you’ll also be helping them with their grief.
-Grief is a natural emotion to go through when people are facing a traumatic loss, natural disaster or sudden and unexpected change.
-If you gain a better understanding of grief, you may know what to expect should it ever happen for yourself or someone else and feel able to respond in an empathetic manner.
+If the person you’re helping is dealing with loss, you’ll also be supporting them with their grief.
+Grief is a natural process to go through when people are facing a loss, due to natural disasters or sudden and unexpected change.
+If you gain a better understanding of their grief, you may know what to expect should it ever happen for yourself or someone else and feel able to respond in an empathetic manner, from a place of understanding.

 The Stages of Grief

 Grief usually starts with the initial shock of the loss and often times denial accompanies this distress.
-Then pain and anger sets in, which may last for a long time.
+Then numbness, pain and/or anger sets in, which may last for a long time.
 Sometimes depression also sets in before the person journeys into acceptance.

 While you don’t want to push a person through the stages too fast, you do want to do whatever you can to help them along to acceptance.
-When they’re angry, be an open ear and try to reassure them.
-Help them see their problem or loss from a different perspective.
+When they’re angry, be an open ear and try to reassure them their feelings are valid and acknowledge their subjective experience must be a difficult place to be in that moment.
+Help them see their problem or loss from a different perspective or possiblities if you pick up on it being appropriate.

 Depression can be difficult to help with since the person tends to lose interest in the world around them.
-You and your shoulder to cry on can make a difference.
+Your presence and willingness to be a support guide can make a difference.
 Show them that the world hasn’t given up on them, so they shouldn’t give up either.
 With your support, and the help of a professional, the process will find a way that works best for the person and their understanding of what’s happening for them.

 When someone you know is going through a rough time, these tips are a basic guide in ways to console your loved one.
 The comfort you bring them may be the one thing that helps them make it through to better days.